-Candidates whose results are subject to being voided are notified by written correspondence and provided with a copy of the Limited Right of Appeal for Examination Candidates.
+Candidates whose results are subject to being voided are notified by written correspondence and provided with a copy of the Limited Right of Appeal for Examination Candidates (see document below).
 Appeals must be submitted in writing within 30 days of notification of the irregularity.
-Appeals must be submitted in writing within 30 days of notification of the irregularity.
-Appeals must the specific relief being requested and include corresponding arguments, evidence, and documentation in support of the request.
+Appeals must clearly state the specific relief being requested and include corresponding arguments, evidence, and documentation in support of the request.